April Is Financial Literacy Month

 Who started Financial Literacy Month?

-Financial Literacy Month grew out of earlier national efforts to promote youth financial education, especially work led by the National Endowment for Financial Education and the Jump$tart Coalition for Personal Financial Literacy.
-Over time, those efforts expanded into the broader April observance recognized across the country today.
+It grew out of national efforts to promote youth financial education, largely led by the National Endowment for Financial Education and the Jump$tart Coalition.
+It has since expanded into a broader observance recognized across the country.

 About the Author